UltraCakeBakery/FastBooleanArray/README.md

 ---

-## Why Use Fast Boolean Array?

-- **Efficient Memory Usage**: Ideal for applications handling large boolean arrays, such as data compression or state tracking.
-- **Easy to Use**: Familiar `Map` and `Set` like API for minimal learning curve.
-- **Scalable**: Suitable for high-performance, memory-sensitive projects.

----

 # Performance Breakdown

 Our benchmark compares the performance of our Fast Boolean Array library against Vanilla JavaScript arrays in terms of get and set operations across varying numbers of Booleans.
 The results below reflect an updated benchmark algorithm that performs 1,000 runs for each x amount of Booleans to better simulate real-world scenarios.